 Internship and Scholarship Opportunities

-Students in the Italian Department have held internships that allow them to live in Italy and gain valuable work experience.
+Students in the Transnational Italian Studies Department have held internships that allow them to live in Italy and gain valuable work experience.
 Current opportunities include:

 - Intern as a writer for L'Italo-Americano, a bi-weekly newspaper serving the Italian American community.

 - Spend the summer in Italy, volunteering at the Summer Camps at the Oratories of Lombardy.

 - The SITE Program (Study, Intercultural Training and Experience) is a paid internship program for English Teaching Assistants in the schools of the Region of Lombardy, Italy.
 It is an excellent opportunity for students or new graduates who wish to get a better understanding of the Italian language and culture while assisting the Italian teachers in their work.
 The program, established in 2005, promotes linguistic and intercultural exchange within Europe and across the globe.
 The program is open to undergraduate students who are currently completing or have recently completed (within the last 18 months) college-level Italian language and culture.